davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 Somehow I thought things would get easier, but this was definitely still part of the hard section of the AT.
 Mahoosec Notch, the "slowest mile of the AT" was luckily more fun than challenging, but still scary.
 After reaching Mt Success the trail seemed to leave behind the "crazy insane mode" of the Whites and Southern Maine, and the trail became more and more normal as it got into territory managed by the M.A.T.C.
 (Maine Appalachian Trail Club).
 Of course there were a few surprise bouldering sections here and there, just to keep me on my toes (and climbing with my hands).

 The trail still went up and down mountains, but with less and less technical skills needed to get up and down thankfully.
 Finally I got to Monson, the last trail town, and prepared for the 100 mile wilderness.
-The first half of the wilderness had two big mountain ranges to get through, and the second half was a joyous breeze, finally casting me out of the wilderness and onto Abol Bridge, just at the foot of the famous Mt Katahdin.
-I finally summitted in mid-September - a very slow run compared to most hikers, but I did it.
-I felt like I was finally getting into proper shape and doing decent mileage on easier terrain, until I summitted Mt Katahdin, and then my hike was at a sudden end.
+The first half of the wilderness had two big mountain ranges to get through, and the second half was a joyous breeze, finally casting me out of the wilderness and onto Abol Bridge, just at the foot of the famous Mt Katahdin.  **I finally summitted in mid-September - a very slow run compared to most hikers, but I did it**.
+I felt like I was finally getting into proper shape and doing decent mileage on easier terrain, and getting into the groove of things, ready to keep going.
+Until I summitted Mt Katahdin, and then my hike was at a sudden end.

 I had decided not to "flip" back down to West Virginia and continue south for this year.
 I'm looking forward to doing that easier southern half some other year!